 To be happy, you have to start focusing on the good parts of your life, such as career, your kids, or a hobby.

 Here are a few ways to make your post-divorce life better.

 - Maintain a journal: As a teenager, you might have had the habit of writing down your feelings.
 It is time to revive that habit.
 Journaling could help you gain control over your emotions and improve your mental health (1) Whenever you feel scared and doubtful of the future, write down your feelings.
+Whenever you feel joy, hopeful, and fierce in conquering your future, write that down too.
 This is also a way to keep track of your healing and stay motivated.

 - Keep friends and family close: After a divorce, you might not be a happy person to be around, but this does not mean you lock yourself in a room.
 This is when you will need your friends and family the most.
 With their support, you can get your life back on track.
 They will also prevent you from doing crazy things like getting addicted, calling your ex, stalking your ex’s lover and lashing out online.
 Also, try to make new friends who will help you stay away from negativity.